rse/audio-setup/audio-basics.md

     - Spotify: -14 LUFS i
     - Spotify Loud: -11 LUFS i

-  Hence, in practice a useful target loudness is to follow EBU R128 S1 and try to reach -18 LUFS s and -23 LUFS i.
+  Hence, in practice a useful loudness target is to follow EBU R128 S1 and try to reach -18 LUFS s and -23 LUFS i.

 - **Maximum True Peek Level** is the maximum db FS value which should never be exceeded.
 EBU R128 uses -1 dB FS.

 - **Audio Clipping** is mainly specific to Digital Audio Processing (DSP) where usually 0.0 dB FS is usually the highest possible sample peak (because of the usual Fixed Point Value representation), and an audio signal peaking higher than that will "clip" and distort.
   Analog audio is a little more complicated than that, but the same principle applies.
-As a dB FS is measured per sample, a maximum of 0 dB FS in DSP can still lead to clipping in analog audio because of "inter-sample peaks".
-Hence, dB TP (Decibel relative to True Peek) is used as the unit instead of dB FS for measuring and the limiting usually is recommended to be at -1.0 dB TP.
+As dB FS is measured per sample, a maximum of 0 dB FS in DSP can still lead to clipping in analog audio because of "inter-sample peaks".
+Hence, dB TP (Decibel relative to True Peek) is used as the measured unit instead of dB FS and hence the limiting usually is recommended to be at -1.0 dB TP.

 - **Loudness/Volume Scale**: The audio volume scale can be somewhat segmented in 3 dB steps (1.5 louder/quieter) like this and noise and